LV11coding/Chess/README.md

 -Added bishop (one color) with full movement
 -Added checks for collision of bishop with other objects -Fixed bug with pawns overlapping

+Version 5:
+-Added queen (one color) with full movement
+-Added checks for collision of queen with other objects -Fixed pawn collision
+-Fixed pawn bug with pawns jumping over a piece on the first move